2010 World Touring Car Championship: Team and driver changes

 British Touring Car team Bamboo Engineering joined the WTCC, along with their driver Harry Vaulkhard.
 Darryl O'Young, who drove in the FIA GT Championship with Prospeed Competition in 2009, was his teammate for most of this season, before Vaulkhard was forced to withdraw owing to a lack of sponsorship, and was replaced by Yukinori Taniguchi.

 James Thompson, who drove for Lada Sport in 2009, was set to race at certain European rounds for Hartmann Racing, in addition to campaigns in the Danish Touring Car Championship and European Touring Car Cup, but left the team, whilst Lada did not return for 2010.

 SEAT's Rickard Rydell elected to take a sabbatical from racing for the 2010 season.
 Instead, he became a TV pundit for Viasat Motor's coverage of the Swedish Touring Car Championship.

 Jaap van Lagen returned to the Porsche Supercup, a series in which he finished seventh in 2008.

 Without drives for 2010 were Lada's Kirill Ladygin, and Félix Porteiro, who drove for Proteam in 2009.

 Maurer Motorsport were set to run three Chevrolet Lacettis at Marrakech for Moroccan racers Ismaïl Sbaï, Youssaf El Marnissi and Larbi Tadlaoui.
-Tadlaoui did not attend due to personal reasons, while El Marnissi crashed in the Friday test session.
+Tadlaoui did not attend for personal reasons, while El Marnissi crashed in the Friday test session.

 Pierre-Yves Corthals made a one-off return to the series with his old team, Exagon Engineering, for his home event in Belgium.

 Having been without a drive in any series, 2009 British Touring Car Champion Colin Turkington rejoined the series in Portugal with West Surrey Racing, with backing from eBay Motors.

-Swedish championship team Polestar Racing and driver Robert Dahlgren raced once again at Brands Hatch, and also raced in Japan, in a nationally-homologated Volvo C30.
+Swedish championship team Polestar Racing and driver Robert Dahlgren raced once again at Brands Hatch, and also raced in Japan, in a nationally homologated Volvo C30.

 Calendar

 A provisional calendar for the 2010 season was approved by the FIA World Council on 24 June 2009.
 The final calendar was published on 21 October 2009.
 The Race of Mexico at Autódromo Miguel E. Abed, Puebla, scheduled for 11 April, was cancelled in March due to security fears in the region.
-Series organisers looked for a replacement, but negotiations with interested event promoters did not meet with the championship’s logistic and promotional requirements, meaning the season was reduced to eleven events.
+Series organisers looked for a replacement, but negotiations with interested event promoters did not meet with the championship's logistic and promotional requirements, meaning the season was reduced to eleven events.